 Drexel University, Philadelphia, PA

-The ECE Department is an established department recognized for educating outstanding engineers, performance of world-class research, and service to the profession.
+The Drexel ECE Department is recognized for educating outstanding engineers, performance of world-class research, and service to the profession.

 Review of applications will begin immediately and the search will remain open until a suitable candidate is found.

 Drexel University is an Equal Opportunity/Affirmative Action employer, welcomes individuals from diverse backgrounds and perspectives, and believes that an inclusive and respectful environment enriches the University community and the educational and employment experience of its members.
 The University prohibits discrimination against individuals on the basis of race, color, national origin, religion, sex, sexual orientation, disability, age, status as a veteran or special disabled veteran, gender identity or expression, genetic information, pregnancy, childbirth or related medical conditions and any other prohibited characteristic.
 Please visit our website to view all University Policies and Workplace Postings.

 Background investigations are required for all new hires as a condition of employment, after the job offer is made.
 Employment may not begin until the University accepts the results of the background investigation.